hrp/Subwrap/Readme.md

 It's really rudimentary right now and could be much improved, but at least it's a start.

-==Support for code reviews, commit notification, and continuous integration systems
+##Support for code reviews, commit notification, and continuous integration systems

 The <tt>svn revisions</tt> command lets you browse through recent changes to a project or directory and then, for each revision that you review, you can simply press R and it will mark that revision as reviewed.

 <tt>svn commit</tt> accepts two custom flags, <tt>--skip-notification / --covert</tt> (don't send commit notification) and <tt>--broken</tt> (tell the continuous integration system to expect failure).

-=Other
+#Other

-==Known problems
+##Known problems

 It doesn't support options that are given in this format:
   --diff-cmd=colordiff